VladimirMarkelov/ttdl/README.md

 By default TTDL outputs the todo list in long mode and uses colors.
 To disable colors, use an option `--no-colors`.
 To make the output shorter, use an option `--short` to show only a few the most important fields(ID, comlpetion mark, priority, and subject), or choose which fields to display with an option `--fields`: a comma-separated list of fields.
 **NOTE**: the option `--fields` defines only a field visibility, but not its order.
 So, `--fields=pri,due` and `--fields=due,pri` result in the same output.

 For easier reading due date, there is an option `--human` that turns dates into relative dates.
 So, due date 2018-11-11 can turn into `in 3d` (if the current date is 2018-11-08) or into `3d overdue`(if the current date is 2018-11-14).
 Using an option `--compact` makes the output even shorter: it removes all `in`s and `overdue`s.
 To understand whether a todo is overdue or not, just check its color: overdue ones are drawn in red color(unless you used the option `--no-colors` or modified color in TTDL config).
+Option `--human` supports a list of fields to show as relative ones: `ttdl l --human="due"`.

 ## Command line examples